Alphonso David: Education

 David graduated from the University of Maryland, College Park in 1992 and Temple University Law School in 2000.
 While at Temple, David was a member of the university's national trial team and the Political and Civil Rights Law Review.

 Career

 Early career

-After graduation David worked as a judicial law clerk for the Clifford Scott Green, a Judge of the United States District Court for the Eastern District of Pennsylvania known for issuing a decision finding racial discrimination in the Philadelphia Police Department.

-Next, David joined Blank Rome LLP, a national law firm based in Philadelphia, to work as a litigation associate.
-He also got heavily involved in pro bono work, such as helping victims of domestic violence.
+After graduation David worked as a judicial law clerk for the Clifford Scott Green, a Judge of the United States District Court for the Eastern District of Pennsylvania.
+He then joined Blank Rome LLP, a national law firm based in Philadelphia, to work as a litigation associate.
+At the time, he was also heavily involved in pro bono work, specifically to help victims of domestic violence.